Corban Technology Solutions Journal

 - Basic Computer Security: Limit access.
 Never use an admin profile as a user.
 Apply the principle of ‘Least Privilege’ to all systems and services to help prevent malware from spreading.
 Never download software from unknown sites.
 Be extremely critical of ‘free’ software.

 - Macros: Disable macros unless absolutely required.
 Consider using Office Viewer software instead of MS Word when viewing email from clients or vendors.
 Receiving malware from unknowing senders you trust is a well-known technique.

 - Web Browsing: Use safe practices when browsing the web not only within the clinic but when you take your laptop or mobile device home.
 A laptop can by itself become a trojan horse if taken from an untrusted home environment or public internet location and connected back into your secured, carefully managed medical clinic.

 - Network Security: Install a commercial grade firewall with active web filtering.
 The cost will more than pay for itself if it prevents a breach.
 Physically segregate critical data on different systems to limit risks.

 - Focus on awareness and training: Make sure your staff knows the risks involved, and what to do to prevent ransomware from hitting your clinic.
 The most common contributor to successful phishing attacks is a lack of knowledge and human behavior.
 To protect your clinic from ransomware, an intelligent human firewall is one of the best defenses you can have.

 The Doctors Technology Office (DTO) at Doctors of BC has a technical bulletin entitled Malware/ Virus Security Risks that may be of help.
-Further advice can he found in advisories by Public Safety Canada (2013and 2016), advisories issued last September by the US-CERT , the FBI , and No More Ransom, a site built through the work of several European police agencies, Kaspersky and Intel.
+Further advice can be found on the RCMP website, in advisories by Public Safety Canada (2013and 2016), advisories issued last September by the US-CERT , the FBI , and No More Ransom, a site built through the work of several European police agencies, Kaspersky and Intel.